francois-gm/go-kabk-y1/2025-2026-Y1A/13 - 20260518 - Assignment presentation/README.md

 First, look at the list.
 Pick up **two** sentences that you think summarize the best your project.

 You will present your extension to the class.
 Show how it works.
+Explain a challenge you faced and how you solved it.

-Then read out these three sentences.
+Then read out these two sentences.

 (see spreadsheet for URLs)